urlstechie/urlchecker-python/README.md

   --exclude-files EXCLUDE_FILES
                         comma separated list of files and patterns to exclude (no spaces) --save SAVE           Path to a csv file to save results to.
+  --format FORMAT       format to save results to (csv or sarif), defaults to csv.
   --retry-count RETRY_COUNT
                         retry count upon failure (defaults to 2, one retry).
   --timeout TIMEOUT     timeout (seconds) to provide to the requests library (defaults to 5)